Git code synchronization and merge

 1. Create a Git repository dedicated to DataWorks code management, for example, DataWorks_code.

-2. In the repository, set up protected branch rules to prevent direct modifications to the branches that DataWorks manages automatically.
+2. In the repository, set up protected branch rules to prevent direct modification of the branches automatically managed by DataWorks.
 A repository administrator must perform this operation.

 Important

-If protected branch rules are not configured correctly, the branches automatically managed by DataWorks can be modified unexpectedly, disrupting synchronization.
+If protected branch rules are misconfigured, the branches automatically managed by DataWorks can be modified unexpectedly, which disrupts synchronization.

 • Branch name pattern: dataworks_*

-• Allowed to push: Select the option for specific members, and then add the dataworks_pusher account.
+• Allowed to push: Select specific members and add the dataworks_pusher account.

 • Allowed to merge: Select No one.